 My final observation on the COMBAT Ant & Roach spray, It has been a few days now since I’ve sprayed the Combat Ant and Roach Spray, and I will honestly say I’ve checked under the sink, the crawl space, the garage, behind the kitchen appliances, behind the baseboards, the random holes in my crawlspace vents, and even behind the furnace.
 Fingers crossed, but I have not spotted any new signs of unwanted visitors of any bug family.
 I’m pleasantly surprised.

-In conclusion I will say this, peace of mind knowing the creepy crawlers are not going to be an issue, as well as knowing that I was able to take preventative measures for the next 10 months, peace of mind is priceless.
+In conclusion I will say this, peace of mind knowing the creepy crawlers are not going to be an issue, as well as knowing that I was able to take preventative measures for the next 10 months against the German cockroaches, peace of mind is priceless.
 This has been my honest opinion.
 I hope it helps.

 Here to help,